GeoFlood (v1.0.0): Computational model for overland flooding: Benchmark Test Cases

-Equations \eqref{eq:riemann} and \eqref{eq:2-shock} were solved using the Newton Raphson method to determine the depth \hhydro in ghost cells.
-The Newton solver was initialized using an initial estimate $\hhydro^{0} = \left[\frac{\huhydro}{\sqrt{g}}F\right]^{2/3}$, where the constant $F$ is the Froude number, which we set to 0.5 for the Riemann invariant problem and to 1 for the two shock problem.
-All other boundaries were treated as solid wall boundaries, and the initial condition assumes a dry bed.
+utilizing Hugoniot-loci for a single incoming shock rather than the Riemann invariants implied by \eqref{eq:riemann} \citep[e.g.,][]{leveque2002}.
+Equations \eqref{eq:riemann} and \eqref{eq:2-shock} were solved using the Newton Raphson method to determine the depth \hhydro$^n$ in ghost cells.
+The Newton solver was initialized using an initial estimate $(\hhydro^n)^{0} = \left[\frac{\huhydro^n}{\sqrt{g}}F\right]^{2/3}$, where the constant $F$ is an initial rough estimate of the Froude number, which we set to 0.5 for the Riemann invariant problem and to 1 for the single shock problem.

+Following the cessation of inflow after 300 minutes ($\huhydro(t^n) = 0$), we filled ghost cell values at the channel edge by applying a wall boundary condition using interior values $\hint^n$ and $\huint^n$.
+All other boundaries are closed, and the initial condition considered is a dry bed.

-The problem is simulated for two days ($48$ hours) to achieve a final hydrostatic steady state.
-The following numerical configurations were used: a wet-dry threshold of 0.0001m, an adaptive time step with a CFL (Courant-Friedrichs-Lewy) ranging from $0.35$ to $0.9$, and a Manning coefficient of $0.03$.
+The spatial domain was discretized into $200~\times~400$ cells with a uniform grid spacing of $5$ m in both the $x-$ and $ y-$directions.
+The following numerical configurations were used: a wet dry threshold of $\tau = 0.0001$ m, an adaptive time step with a maximum CFL (Courant-Friedrichs-Lewy) of $0.9$ to ensure numerical stability, a final time of $6$ hours, and a Manning coefficient of $0.03$, following \citep{neelz2013benchmarking}.